-Involvement of your child's General Practitioner (GP)
+24. Involvement of your child's General Practitioner (GP)

 In order to enrol into this study, you will need to tick a box on an online form to say that you consent for us to contact your child's GP.
-Your child's GP may be asked to share information about your child's medical history and give access to any other medical records as required.
-We will write to your GP to let them know when you enrol and when you complete the study, so they can update your medical records accordingly.
+The GP may be asked to share information about your child's medical history and give access to any other medical records as required.
+We will write to your GP to let them know when your child enrols and when they complete the study, so their medical records can be updated accordingly.